Xyclade/MachineLearning/Readme.md

 var trainingData = spamData ++ hamData
 ```

 Given this feature bag, and a set of training data, we can start training the algorithm.
-For this we can choose a few different models: 'general', 'multinomial' and Bernoulli.
-In this example we focus on the multinomial but feel free to try out the other model types as well.
+For this we can choose a few different models: `General`, `Multinomial` and `Bernoulli`.
+The `General` model needs to have a distribution defined, which we do not know on beforehand, so this is not a good option.
+The difference between the `Multinomial` and `Bernoulli` is the way in which they handle occurrence of words.
+The `Bernoulli` model only verifies whether a feature is there  (binary 1 or 0), thus leaves out the statistical data of occurrences, where as the `Multinomial` model incorporates the occurrences (represented by the value).
+This causes the `Bernoulli` model to perform bad on longer documents in comparison to the `Multinomial` model.
+Since we will be rating emails, and we want to use the occurrence, we focus on the multinomial but feel free to try out the `Bernoulli` model as well.

 ```scala
 //Create the bayes model as a multinomial with 2 classification groups and the amount of features passed in the constructor.